Reputation Management

 What happens if a new negative story breaks while we are in the middle of a repair programme?

 If a new crisis occurs, we pivot immediately to rapid response mode.
 Because we have already started building authoritative properties for you, a new story has to work much harder to reach the top of the rankings.
-We use our established network to provide counter-balancing information, ensuring the new story doesn't anchor itself at the top of your search results.
+We use our established network to provide counter-balancing information, confirming the new story doesn't anchor itself at the top of your search results.

 Does Pavesen work with the publishers directly or just Google?

 We do both.
-While de-indexing from Google is often the most efficient way to "hide" a story, we also engage with publishers where there is a legitimate case for a story to be updated or removed.
+While de-indexing from Google is often the most efficient way to hide a story, we also engage with publishers where there is a legitimate case for a story to be updated or removed.
 This is particularly effective if a story is factually inaccurate or if a legal situation has changed since the original publication date.

 How do we know when the "Repair" phase is officially over?

-A repair programme is considered successful when the "Page One" threshold is met, meaning no negative results appear in the top 10 positions for your primary search terms, and AI summaries provide a balanced, accurate narrative.
+A repair programme is considered successful when the Page One threshold is met, meaning no negative results appear in the top 10 positions for your primary search terms and AI summaries provide a balanced, accurate narrative.
 At this point, most clients transition to maintenance, where we focus on holding those positions and protecting the new narrative against future volatility.

 Your reputation is being managed